If You're Worried About Paying for College, Relax.

 Financial Aid :: Consortium Agreements

-A&M-Commerce students who are taking courses at another college to transfer the coursework to A&M-Commerce may qualify for financial aid through the Consortium Agreement.
+A&M-Commerce students who are taking courses at another college and transfer their coursework to A&M-Commerce may qualify for financial aid through the Consortium Agreement.

 Through the Consortium Agreement, A&M-Commerce serves as the “home” school while the other institution serves as the “host” school.
 The Consortium Agreement officially notifies us that you are registered, the class is in your degree plan and that you will submit transcripts at the end of the class to A&M-Commerce.
 Consortium Agreements are not processed until after census day, which is the 12th day of class.